Table Of Contents

 Initiating Weight Loss

 There are numerous studies that have been conducted over the past few years have exhibited the benefits of including CBT within assorted versions of weight loss programs.
 One such study published in the International Journal of Women’s Health in 2012 conducted tests over a period of 26 weeks on midlife women to determine the effectiveness of cognitive-behavioral therapy in comparison to a more standard weight loss program.
 This study also took the psychological state of each participant into account at the start of the trial and reassessed this for each participant after the 26-week period.
-The first group was provided individual CBT once a week for a period of 60 mins.
+The first group was provided individual CBT once a week for a period of 60 minutes.
 The second group employed a more standard version of a weight reduction program, without CBT.
-The outcome of the study showed that the group which has been provided CBT had lost more weight than the control group that had not.
+The outcome of the study showed that the group that had been provided CBT had lost more weight than the control group that had not.
 The first group also noted an improvement in their general quality of life.

 Long-Term Maintenance of Weight Loss

 It is evident that one of the most onerous aspects of weight loss is ensuring that one is able to maintain their goal weight once it has been achieved.
 CBT has been proven as a highly successful therapy for not only initiating weight loss but also maintaining one’s goal weight on a long-term basis.
 In a study published in the European Journal of Clinical Nutrition in 2019, it was found that the inclusion of CBT in conjunction with a standard weight loss maintenance program proved highly successful.
 By means of a randomized controlled trial, the first group of women incorporated CBT strategies into their maintenance program, whereas the second group did not.
-After undergoing a 24-week weight-maintenance intervention, the results showed that women who included CBT in their program lost a further 1.28kgs in comparison to those who did not.
+After undergoing a 24-week weight-maintenance intervention, the results showed that women who included CBT in their program lost a further 1.28 kg in comparison to those who did not.
 In fact, the group that did not include CBT in their program gained 0.62kg over the course of the study.

 Individuals with Physical or Mental Health Complications

 For some, losing weight can be considered a risky or complex endeavor as a result of suffering from a physical or mental ailment.
 In such cases, it is essential that the process of weight loss is carefully monitored and supported to ensure that the aim of weight loss does not cause mental or physical deterioration of the individual’s previously diagnosed condition.
 Hence, numerous studies have assessed the usefulness and safety of incorporating CBT into a medically monitored weight loss regime.
-CBT has been examined in several clinical trials as an effective partner for weight reduction intervention programs for those suffering from morbid obesity, polycystic ovary syndrome, breast cancer survivors, binge-eating disorder, bulimia nervosa, depression, and posttraumatic stress disorder
+CBT has been examined in several clinical trials as an effective partner for weight reduction intervention programs for those suffering from morbid obesity, polycystic ovary syndrome, breast cancer survivors, binge-eating disorder, bulimia nervosa, depression, and posttraumatic stress disorder.

 Access to CBT for Weight Loss